-A solar PV power system converts energy from sunlight into electrical energy.
-Residential solar PV systems can offset some of your household's power needs, depending on the size of the system and your household's needs.
-For more information about rooftop PV systems and Power and Water’s PV policy, refer to further information on our website.
+A solar photovoltaic (PV) power system converts energy from sunlight into electrical energy.
+Residential solar PV systems can offset some of their household's power needs, depending on the size of the system and their household requirements.

-Along with the solar power system, a wind energy system consisting of three 15kW wind turbines is installed at Alpurrurulam, operating overnight to supplement the high penetration solar power station that operates during the day.
-The combination of daytime solar and night time wind maximises the use of renewable energy at Alpurrurulam.
+At Lake Nash, we’ve installed a wind energy system consisting of three 15 kilowatt wind turbines alongside our solar power system.
+The wind turbine operates overnight to supplement the high penetration solar power station that operates during the day.
+The combination of daytime solar and nighttime wind maximises the use of renewable energy in the area.

-Methane gas is constantly being generated in landfill sites such as the Shoal Bay site in Darwin.
-A 1MW generator which generates electricity from this energy source has been installed by LMS Pty Ltd at Shoal Bay and has been connected to the grid since August 2005.
-The generator currently produces about 9,000MWh of renewable energy per annum and saves about 5,500 tonnes of greenhouse gases.
+Methane gas is continuously produced in landfill sites such as Darwin’s Shoal Bay.
+LMS Pty Ltd installed a one-megawatt generator which delivers electricity from methane gas at Shoal Bay.
+The generator currently produces about 9000 megawatts of renewable energy per annum and saves about 5500 tonnes of greenhouse gases.

-Methane gas is 20 times more harmful as greenhouse gas than carbon dioxide.
-By capturing the gas and converting it to electricity the LMS generator is preventing methane from entering our environment.
+Methane gas is 20 times more harmful as a greenhouse gas than carbon dioxide.
+By capturing the gas and converting it to electricity, the LMS generator prevents methane from entering our environment.

-Power and Water has installed a 5kW hydro turbine at Manton Dam, about 70km south east of Darwin.
-Manton Dam is currently Darwin's emergency water supply, and Power and Water supplies a continuous flow rate of 30 to 50 litres per second from the dam to Manton River to keep the river healthy throughout the dry season.
+We have installed a 5kW hydro turbine at Manton Dam, about 70 kilometres south-east of Darwin.
+We supply a continuous flow rate of 30 to 50 litres per second from the dam to Manton River to keep the river healthy throughout the dry season.

-The Manton Dam hydro turbine was commissioned in February 2014 and supplies enough energy for four average Darwin homes.
+The Manton Dam hydro turbine supplies enough energy for four average Darwin homes.

-Power and Water continues to engage with and encourage the development of renewable technologies including tidal, bio-fuels, wind, solar thermal and solar photovoltaic as well as investigating other emerging technologies such as energy storage in order to keep informed about the best available technologies to incorporate into our systems.
+We continue to engage with and encourage the development of renewable technologies including tidal, biofuels, wind, solar thermal and solar PV.
+We're also look to emerging products such as energy storage to stay informed about the best available technologies to incorporate into our systems.